 Pondicherry is also called Puducherry and Pondy.
-The place is famous for old French-style houses, colourful cafes, old churches, beaches, and vintage shops.
-The Promenade Beach or the Rocky Beach is a famous beach that is 1.2 km long.
-Oustrey Lake, Botanical Garden, Barathi Park, French War Memorial, and Paradise Beach are other popular tourist attractions.
+The place is famous for old French-style houses, colorful cafes, old churches, beaches, and vintage shops.
+The Promenade Beach or Rocky Beach is a famous beach that is 1.2 km long.
+Oustrey Lake, Botanical Garden, Barathi Park, the French War Memorial, and Paradise Beach are other popular tourist attractions.

 5. Coorg In Karnataka

 Coorg is also known as Kodagu, and it is a hill station famous for its coffee plantations.
 The place is filled with beautiful green hills and unique cultures.
 Coorg has the famous Abbey Falls, which has a hanging bridge constructed just opposite the waterfall.
 Talakeveri is a holy place for Hindus as it is the place where the river Kaveri originated.
 Other popular attractions in Coorg are the Iruppu Falls, the Tibetan Buddhist Golden Temple, and Nagarahole National Park.